Risks of Medical Radiation

 • More cellular growth (and thus susceptibility to DNA damage) occurs in the young.

-For a 1-year-old who has a CT scan of the abdomen, estimated lifetime risk of developing cancer is increased by 0.18%.
+For a 1-year-old who has a CT scan of the abdomen, estimated lifetime risk of cancer mortality is increased by 0.18% (3).
 If an older patient has this test, risk is lower.

 Risk also depends on the tissue being irradiated.
-Lymphoid tissue, bone marrow, blood, and the testes, ovaries, and intestines are considered very radiosensitive; in adults the central nervous and musculoskeletal systems are relatively radioresistant.
+Lymphoid tissue, bone marrow, blood, testes, ovaries, and intestines are considered very radiosensitive; in adults, the central nervous and musculoskeletal systems are relatively radioresistant.

 Radiation during pregnancy